-After stripping off for everything from Excalibur (where she date-rapes her own brother) to Calendar Girls (where she poses nude to raise money for leukaemia research), she decided last year at the age of 70 to retire from screen nudity saying: “my pleasure pillows are purely for my husband.”
+After stripping off for everything from Excalibur (where she date-rapes her own brother) to Calendar Girls (where she poses nude to raise money for leukaemia research), she decided in 2015 at the age of 70 to retire from screen nudity saying: “my pleasure pillows are purely for my husband.”
 For those crushed by this news, we recommend renting Peter Greenaway’s bubbling casserole of eroticism: The Cook, The Thief, His Wife And Her Lover.
 Here's a clean bit below, click here for the dirty follow-up.

 Shakespeare: Mirren began her career at the age of 18 playing Cleopatra at the Old Vic and in 1967 became part of the Royal Shakespeare Company.
 She’s since played all the major female roles and a few of the males ones too, notably Prospera in Julie Taymor’s reimagining of The Tempest.
 Her big screen break was also Shakespearean, playing Hermia in Peter Hall’s 1968 film of A Midsummer Night’s Dream.

 Prime Suspect: Mirren became a household name in the 90s thanks to this long-running London-set crime drama written by Lynda La Plante.
 What made it different was that Mirren’s detective Jane Tennison had to contend with both criminals and the sexism rampant in the male dominated world of law enforcement.
 Both a cracking drama and a game changer.
-Here she is grilling a young Ralph Fiennes (and click here to see her sending up the tropes of the show).

 The best of the rest: From a long litany of juicy smaller roles, it’s worth spotlighting the complexity she brought to the gangster’s moll Victoria opposite Bob Hoskins's Harold Shand in The Long Good Friday (see below); and also her dangerously repressed housekeeper Mrs. Wilson in Robert Altman’s Gosford Park.
 For the latter she manged to stand out from the all-star cast to nab an Oscar nomination.